justinwilliamsrva/01-Homework/README.md

 # 01-Homework

-HEN I view the source code
+WHEN I view the source code
 THEN I find semantic HTML elements
 -Changed all Divs to semantic HTML
 -Removed a </img>